 Where do your stories lead you?

-That’s a question I embrace whenever I sit down to write my newspaper column, The Disheveled Theologian, and it’s a question I have addressed repeatedly as I’ve worked on turning my columns into a book, Parables of A Disheveled Theologian.
+That’s a question I embrace whenever I sit down to write my newspaper column, The Disheveled Theologian, and it’s a question I have addressed repeatedly as I’ve worked on turning my columns into a book.
+A book of parables, of a sort.

 A parable is a story with a purpose.
 My purpose is to show people that God isn’t as far away as maybe they thought he was.
 I don’t mean that he’s lurking around every corner ready to pounce, but rather that we can be aware of his presence through things as ordinary as rays of light breaking through the clouds or a family of geese strolling along a busy road.